devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 ![framework](/images/dm_mcap.png)

-The point of MCAP is to provide aggregate the results of all criterions into one real-valued number.
-To this end, several aggregators exhist and we describe the most common in this section.
+There are several forms of MCAP, each with its pros and cons.
+We list commonly used ones in this section.

 ### Weighted sum